Ale32bit/Solstice-docs/docs/modules/kit.md

     Toggle flag to make it so players can only claim the kit once.

     `first-join` automatically flags the kit as claimed.

     **Permissions**

+    * `solstice.kit.set` - Default: 3

+!!! command "kit set &lt;name&gt; icon"

+    Set the icon of the kit to the item you are currently holding.

+    **Permissions**